patrickjaeger/network-quantification/README.md

     information for each image

 ### R
+Copy your results into the RStudio project folder.
+Then run the scripts.

 Metrics:
 - total network length: total length of all skeletons that were identified in a given image
 - longest network length: total length of the longes coherent network in a given image